-Julie, Co-owner of ESPR has a Bachelor of Science from the University of Arizona and in 2006 received her Masters of Science in Physical Therapy from the University of Central Florida.
+Julie, Co-owner of ESPR has a Bachelor of Science from the University of Arizona and in 2006 received her Master of Science in Physical Therapy from the University of Central Florida.
 Julie enjoys treating all athletic and orthopedic injuries and she uses a combination of different treatment approaches with a strong emphasis on manual therapy.
-Different treatment approaches range from myofascial release, mobilizations with movement, and muscle energy techniques, to functional exercise and Kinesiotaping.
+Different treatment approaches range from Integrative Dry Needling, IASTM (Instrument Assisted Soft Tissue mobilization), cupping, myofascial release, mobilizations with movement, and muscle energy techniques, to functional exercise and Kinesiotaping.
 Julie completed her Kinesiotaping certification in 2012 and over the years has done various continuing education coursework on high velocity spine, pelvis, and sacral manipulation.
-Julie participates in local triathlons and is an avid kettlebell sport lifter.
+Julie enjoys all types of fitness such as Pilates and TRX and is an avid kettlebell sport lifter.
 She also enjoys swimming, hiking, and traveling with her husband Brian, her sons Henry and Wesley, and their dog Jackson.
 Julie is fluent in Spanish and is passionate about her work.
 She looks forward to treating each patient with exceptional care.

-Amanda is a Wisconsin native who earned her doctorate degree in physical therapy at Regis University in northwest Denver.
-She entered the physical therapy field through her own experiences with numerous injuries as a collegiate cross-country and track athlete at University of Wisconsin-La Crosse.
-These days, she enjoys recreational trail running in the beautiful Rocky Mountains, as well as road biking, hiking, yoga, and playing ultimate Frisbee.
+Amanda is a Wisconsin native who earned her doctorate degree in physical therapy from Regis University in Denver.
+She was inspired to join the physical therapy field through her own experiences with injuries as a collegiate cross-country and track athlete at University of Wisconsin-La Crosse.
+These days, she enjoys trail running in the Rocky Mountains, road biking, hiking, bouldering, and playing frisbee.

 At Endurance Sports Performance and Rehabilitation, Amanda works closely with her patients and their specific lifestyle to help them meet their personal goals, whether it be walking the dog without knee pain or getting back to playing tennis.
-She is passionate about helping each person better understand their pain and how to make steady gains to return to their regular activities.
-She uses a comprehensive approach to try to understand the root of each patient’s problem, not just address the symptoms.
-She is especially interested in manual therapy, patient-specific exercises, current research, and injuries of the lower leg.
+She is passionate about helping each person better understand their recovery and how to make steady gains to return to their regular activities.